RainbowHackerHorse/Stuffnthings/docs/README.md

 					This allows you to use the zvol to back a disk for VirtualBox.
 Renamed to vzvol and moved to its own repo at https://github.com/RainbowHackerHorse/vzvol

+### puppetget
+* puppetget.sh - Downloads a specified tarball from PuppetForge, untars it to ~/puppetget (and creates the folder if it doesn't exist), and renames the module folder to just the module name, sans author or version.

 ### cygwin  (Empty)

 ### docs